DataShades/file-keeper/docs/extending/adapters.md

 fk.adapters.register("local", MyStorage)
 ```

-If you are writing a library that will be used accross multiple project
+If you are writing a library that will be used across multiple project
 it's better to register storage using entrypoints of the python package.

 Use the `register_adapters` hook to register your adapter.
 This makes it